vatesfr/xen-orchestra/docs/docs/xo6/acl-v2.md

 ## Supported resources and actions

 Actions are written using the exact string you pass in a privilege.
-A parent action (e.g. `reboot`) is a shortcut that covers all its children — see [Action hierarchy](#action-hierarchy).
+A parent action (e.g. `reboot`) is a shortcut that covers all its children, see [Action hierarchy](#action-hierarchy).

 ### Infrastructure resources